pranshumalik14/cv-resume/cv.typ

 ]

 #section("Miscellaneous")[
+  #project_descr("Academic Officer: Elected to represent the student assembly at OIST and liaise with the graduate school.
+Responsibilities included identifying inefficiencies and suggesting improvements in the academic program and advocating for student concerns and interests.")
-  #project_descr("Big Ideas Committee: Led a club that is a part of the Society for Neuroscience Graduate Students (SONGS) at Western University, which historically organized panel events focusing on broad research trends or functioned as a neuroscience journal club.
-In my year, we pivoted the club's focus by also including graduate students in philosophy and hosted didactic discussions as well as regular share-what-you-read sessions on topics like creativity, philosophy of science, and consciousness.
-We also organized a student-led panel discussion on the scientific and philosophical study of consciousness attended by 40+ graduate students and postdocs.")
+  #project_descr("Big Ideas Committee: Led a club that is a part of the Society for Neuroscience Graduate Students (SONGS) at Western University.
+We hosted didactic discussions as well as regular share-what-you-read sessions on topics like creativity, philosophy of science, and consciousness.
+We also organized a student-led panel discussion on the scientific and philosophical study of consciousness, which was attended by 40+ graduate students and postdocs.")
-  #project_descr("Hobbies and Side Interests: Photography and painting; systems thinking; citizen science; cognitive architectures; philosophy of mind, memory, and action; Indian philosophy; Sanskrit language; yoga and meditation.")
+  #project_descr("Hobbies and Side Interests: Photography and painting; systems thinking; education; citizen science; cognitive architectures; philosophy of mind, memory, and action; Indian philosophy; Sanskrit language; yoga and meditation.")
   #project_descr("Sports and Outdoor Activities: Love playing cricket and badminton, and have also played in local cricket leagues.
 I also enjoy running, hiking, camping, and long walks in nature.")
 ]